Cetuximab (Erbitux®) is a targeted therapy drug. It used to treat bowel cancer (colon and rectum), and head and neck cancer.

-You will be checked closely during treatment.
-But always tell your nurse or doctor if you feel unwell or have any of the following symptoms:
+Your nurse will check you for signs of a reaction during your treatment.
+Always tell your them straight away if you feel unwell or have any of the following symptoms:

 Rarely, people may get a reaction a few hours after treatment.
 If you have any of the symptoms above or feel unwell after you get home, contact the hospital straight away for advice.

-You are more likely to have a serious allergic reaction to cetuximab if you have:
+You are more likely to have a serious allergic reaction to cetuximab if you have an allergy to:

-- an allergy to tick bites (a tiny spider-like insect found in woodland and heath areas).
+- tick bites (a tick is a tiny spider-like insect found in woodland and heath areas).

 You must tell your cancer doctor and nurse if you have either of these allergies before they give you cetuximab.

 Always tell your doctor or nurse about any skin changes.
 They can give you advice and prescribe creams for your skin or medicines to help.
-If you have severe skin problems, they may lengthen the time in between your treatments or lower the dose.
+If you have severe skin problems, your doctor may need to delay your next treatment or lower the dose.

 Reduced levels of magnesium in the blood